-2020 is coming to an end, and we are going crazy about the updates that Facebook has made in this entire year.
-Sometimes, the updates are a pure delight; and sometimes it just causes outrage in Facebook users.
+2020 is coming to an end, and we are going crazy about the updates that Facebook has made this entire year.
+Sometimes, the updates are a pure delight; sometimes, it causes outrage among Facebook users.
 In the next few minutes, you’ll be taken through the roller coaster of all the 14 updates that Facebook launched in the last 3 months of 2020 (August, September, and October) and all major updates made in 2021.

-Facebook updates of late 2020 and 2021 are indeed fascinating and will help individuals, businesses, and marketers to use Facebook in a better manner.
+Facebook updates of late 2020 and 2021 are fascinating and will help individuals, businesses, and marketers to use Facebook better.
 Also, if you are using Facebook for business, it is necessary that you focus on the content strategy.

 Excited to see what’s new?
 Let’s get started with this blog by RecurPost, a social media scheduler.

 Major Facebook Updates in 2021